-Didn’t I already learn everything I need to know in my
+Didn’t I already learn everything I needed to know in my childbirth education classes?

 Shouldn’t my care providers already know what’s best for my baby—why question them?

 While we would never want to depict care providers within the obstetrics/gynecology disciplines to not have the best interests of you or your baby at heart, we are aware of the reality that exists within our country’s healthcare system.
 Change within these institutions comes slowly.
 We are encouraged that practices like immediate skin-to-skin and delayed cord clamping have become more commonplace, however, many more procedures need to be reexamined to align to evidence-based data.
-Many care providers are aware of this but have a difficult time implementing these changes within their large bureaucratic workplaces.
+Many care providers are aware of this but have a difficult time implementing these changes within large medical care bureaucracies.

 What if I don’t have the time or money to spend on another class?